ddormer/valheim-serverside/README.md

 ### Installation

- 1. Install BepInEx (optionally also installing "Better Networking" on both clients and the server is recommended)
+ 1. Install BepInEx (optionally installing "Better Networking" on both clients and the server is recommended)
  2. Copy plugin DLL into the BepInEx/plugins/ directory on your dedicated server.
  3. You're done!
 No client-side changes are needed.